XiaomanXie/VCFAnnotation/README.md

 |Alt Count| Number of reads supporting the variant|Alternate allele observations, with partial observations recorded fractionally.
 Parsed from the 'AO' sub-field of INFO. |
 |Alt Ratio| Percentage of reads supporting the variant versus those supporting reference reads|The ratio of Alt count to Read Depth.|
 |Allele Frequency| Allele frequency in the range (0,1]| Allele frequency of variant from ExAC API. |

+## Code
+### utils/vcf.py
+This script includes classes to store variant information and functions to load and parse VCF file.
+It fulfills some function of the cyvcf2 module.

+### utils/exac.py
+This script contails a function to query allele frequency and variant consequence for a given variant from ExAC.
+An Internet connection is required to query via the ExAC API.

+### annotate.py
+This is the main script to annotate an input VCF and write the results into the output CSV file.